Regions of Uzbekistan

 Uzbekistan is divided into 12 regions (viloyatlar, singular – viloyat, viloyati in compound, e.g. Toshkent viloyati), 1 autonomous republic (respublika, respublikasi in compound, e.g. Qaraqalpaqstan Avtonom Respublikasi), and 1 independent city (shahar or shahri in compounds, e.g. Toshkent shahri).

+List

 Names are given below in the Uzbek language, although numerous variations of the transliterations of each name exist.
-The regions in turn are divided into 169 districts (tumanlar, singular tuman).
+The regions in turn are divided into 175 districts (tumanlar, singular tuman).